-When you search Wikipedia for a list of alternative names for cannabis, the list is long.
-I mean, it’s really long, including more than 80 “slang names”, and more that differentiate between high- and low-quality product.
-There’s also a whole section for “cannabis cigarettes” in general, which includes classics like Joint and Doobie, as well as Pinner, Roach, Spliff, and 2 long.
+When you search Wikipedia for a list of alternative cannabis names, the list is long.
+I mean, it’s really long, including more than 80 “slang names”, and more than differentiate between high- and low-quality products.
+There’s also a whole section for “cannabis cigarettes” in general, which includes classics like Joint and Doobie, as well as Pinner, Roach, Spliff, and Two long.

 Cannabis is from Greek (kannabis), of course, and is similar to the Persian word “kanab”.
 The same word seems to have inspired the English terms “canvas” and “hemp”, which makes sense when you consider that fabrics were often made from hemp.
 Unlike other English words that come out of descriptions of the item, it seems cannabis goes back far enough to be what the word has always meant.
-The term shows up in writings from 440 BCE, wherein the author lauds the effects of throwing the plant on the fire, saying it “gives out such a vapour as no Grecian vapour-bath can exceed.”
-Sounds like the first highs to me!
+The term shows up in writings from 440 BCE, wherein the author lauds the effects of throwing the plant on the fire, saying it “gives out such a vapor as no Grecian vapor-bath can exceed.”
+That sounds like the first highs to me!

 These first examples aren’t slang but rather the scientific names of cannabis species.
 Most plants are known predominantly by their common name, with their scientific designation reserved for botanists and people who like getting blank looks, but in the case of marijuana, even those relatively new to the culture have heard at least two of these three terms:

-Cannabis sativa was classified in the mid-18th century by Carl Linnaeus, though obviously cannabis had already been in use for over 1000 years.
-Sativa strains are native to Europe and what was Eurasia, and include industrial hemp.
+- Cannabis sativa: Cannabis sativa was classified in the mid-18th century by Carl Linnaeus, though obviously cannabis had already been in use for over 1000 years.
+Sativa strains are native to Europe and what was Eurasia and include industrial hemp.
 “Sativa” is the feminized form of the word Sativum, which is Latin for “cultivated”.

-This species name describes the cannabis strains found by a dude named Jean-Baptiste Lamarck back in the late 1700s.
-He noticed the strains he found in India were shorters and more dense than the previously known sativa.
+- Cannabis indica: This species name describes the cannabis strains found by a dude named Jean-Baptiste Lamarck back in the late 1700s.
+He noticed the strains he found in India were shorters and denser than the previously known sativa.
 “Indica” is the ancient Greek and Latin version of India.
 So, all in all, not super creative on Lamarck’s part.